You know what I need to do - get moving with Adventures In Stitchcraft!

 I am knitting to pattern except I am going up a needle size to increase the size slightly.
 The pattern is for a 34" bust.

 I am using Bendigo Woollen Mills Luxury Sweetheart 4 ply in Rose Petals.
 This was a limited edition and unfortunately this colourway is no longer available.
-But there are lots of gorgeous colours in their regular Luxury 4 ply range
+But there are lots of gorgeous colours in their regular Luxury 4 ply range.

 As you can tell, I have lots of Bendigo yarn in my stash!
 Because it is great quality and great value and they have an extensive colour range!